Daian-ji Temple, the family temple of the Mizusawa Date clan and Rusu clan in Mizusawa, Oshu (Iwate Prefecture)

 For this reason, the successive heads of the Mizusawa Date family are sometimes counted starting with Masakage, who reverted to the Date surname, and sometimes starting with Munetoshi, who actually occupied Mizusawa

-Furthermore, Munetoshi was given the surname Date even before he came of age, so he never actually called himself Rusu.
-However, since the Mizusawa Date family reverted to the Rusu surname after the Meiji period, the plaque on the bronze statue of Munetoshi erected at Hidaka Shrine in Mizusawa in 1974 reads "Lord Rusu Munetoshi."
+Furthermore, since Munetoshi received the Date surname before coming of age, he never actually used the Rusu surname.
+However, because the Mizusawa Date family reverted to the Rusu surname after the Meiji Restoration, the plaque on the bronze statue of Munetoshi erected at the Hidaka Shrine in Mizusawa in 1974"Lord Rusu Munetoshi."reads

 The current Daian-ji Temple and the Rusu family graveyard